 Our corporate headquarters consists of land and 189,000 square feet of buildings we own in Hillsboro, Oregon.
 A portion of undeveloped land near the corporate headquarters is currently owned by the Company but listed for sale.
 In Shanghai, China, we own an 18,869 square foot research and development facility and lease an additional 6,481 square foot research and development facility.
 We currently lease a 66,350 square foot research and development facility in San Jose, California through December 2013.
-We also currently lease a 6,400 square foot research and development facility in Singapore, with a term through February 2013, primarily to support supply chain activities.
-In October 2010, we completed a lease agreement for a 5,296 square foot research and development facility in Bangalore, India with a term through October 2012.
+We also currently lease a 6,400 square foot research and development facility in Illinois through August 2012, and a 20,000 square foot research and development facility in Pennsylvania through September 2014.
+In addition, we lease a 4,200 square foot facility in Singapore, with a term through February 2013, primarily to support supply chain activities.
+In October 2010, we completed a lease agreement for a 5,296 square foot research and development facility in Bangalore, India with a term through Dectober 2012.
 We also lease office facilities in multiple metropolitan locations for our domestic and international sales staff.
 We believe that our existing facilities are suitable and adequate for our current and foreseeable future needs.